 This is the amount available to the company for appropriation.
-This amount can either distributed to owners or retained in the business as retained earning.
-Not distributing the profit to owners increases the owners investment in the business.
+This amount can either distributed to owners or retained in the business as retained earnings.
+Not distributing the profit to owners increases the owner's investment in the business.

 RECORDING FINANCIAL TRANSACTIONS